-Over the last decade, the number of forcibly displaced people has more than doubled, and at the end of 2022 it stood at a record 108.4 million, up 19.1 million on a year earlier and representing the biggest ever increase according to UNHCR (UN Refugee Agency).
-Numbers are continuing to rise, with UNHCR estimating the global total in May 2023 to be 110 million.
+Over the last decade, the number of internationally displaced people has more than doubled, and in 2022 it surpassed 100 million for the first time, up from 84 million in mid-2021.
+Numbers are predicted to continue to rise, with UNHCR (UN Refugee Agency) estimating that 117.2 million people will be forcibly displaced or stateless in 2023.
 The growing effects of the climate emergency, increased wars/conflicts, cost of living crises and concerning global economic outlook exacerbate existing displacement crises.